Do you have a question related to applying? You may find the answer you're seeking here.

 If you're bright and motivated, have a realistic picture of the legal profession, want to practice law, and are careful about the investment of law school, this can be a great time to go to law school.
 Businesses, governments, and nonprofit organizations will continue to need talented legal minds.

 Most schools have rolling admissions, which means they will start accepting applications in September and will continually admit students until their classes are full.
-Therefore, it is highly recommended that you apply early in the application cycle—ideally, September through October.
+Therefore, it is highly recommended that you apply early in the application cycle—ideally, September through November.
+This puts applicants in the best position for admission and for scholarships offered by the law school.

 For more information on when to apply, check out our Pre-Law Handbook.